Child hospitalized after parents say daycare forgot 4-year-old in transit van

 Trending News

-"Not only was this child left on a bus, but this parent showed up at the daycare asking where his child was," said attorney Richard Sprinkles.
+"Not only was this child left on a bus, but this parent showed up at the daycare asking where his child was," said attorney Richard Sprinkle.
 "The parent searched two buildings and asked everyone in the daycare center, 'Where's the child?' nobody knew.
 None knew.
 No one cared.
 That's the problem."

 Even with the rainy weather, as clouds broke, sunshine warmed the skies above the Stumberg-area daycare.
 At nearly 90-degrees, an hour inside a vehicle could feel like nearly 130.
 The parents said the child was left in the van for about three hours.